S. H. Kapadia

-Sarosh Homi Kapadia (29 September 1947 – 4 January 2016) was the thirty-eighth Chief Justice of India.
-He was the first chief justice born in independent India.
+Sarosh Homi Kapadia (29 September 1947 – 4 January 2016) was the 38th Chief Justice of India.
+He was the first chief justice born after the partition of India (Dominion of India).

 Career

-S. H. Kapadia was born in Mumbai in 1947.
+S. H. Kapadia was born in Bombay in 1947.
 He graduated from Government Law College, Mumbai which is the oldest law college in Asia.
 Kapadia started his career as a class IV employee.
 He later became a law clerk in a lawyer's office in Mumbai.
-He joined Gagrat & Co., a law firm, as a clerk and later went on to work with Feroze Damania who was a highly respected "firebrand" labour lawyer.
+He joined Gagrat & Co., a law firm, as a clerk and later went on to work with Feroze Damania, a highly respected "firebrand" labour lawyer.
 He later joined as an advocate in the Bombay High Court on 10 September 1974.

-Kapadia was appointed an additional judge of the Bombay High Court on 8 October 1991 and on 23 March 1993 he was appointed a permanent judge.
-On 5 August 2003 he became the Chief Justice of the Uttarakhand High Court.
-On 18 December 2003 he was appointed a judge of the Supreme Court.
-On 12 May 2010 he was sworn in as the Chief Justice of India by President Pratibha Patil.
+Kapadia was appointed an additional judge of the Bombay High Court on 8 October 1991, and on 23 March 1993 his appointment was made permanent.
+On 5 August 2003, he became the Chief Justice of the Uttarakhand High Court.
+On 18 December 2003, he was appointed a judge of the Supreme Court.
+On 12 May 2010, he was sworn in as the Chief Justice of India by President Pratibha Patil.
 He retired on 29 September 2012.
 During his tenure as chief justice he was the chairman of the General Council of the Gujarat National Law University and the Visitor of the National Law School of India University.
+Over the course of his time on the Supreme Court, Kapadia authored 305 judgments and sat on 1,074 benches.

+As Chief Justice of India, Kapadia administered oath of office to the 13th President of India, Pranab Mukherjee.